 A tenant is the person who lives in a rented space.
 The landlord is the owner or manager of that rental space.
-If you pay rent to a landlord, you are considered a tenant.
-It does not matter whether rent is paid weekly, monthly, or at other regular periods.
+If you pay rent to a landlord, you are a tenant.
+It does not matter whether you pay your rent weekly, monthly, or at other regular periods.
 It also does not matter whether your lease is verbal or in writing.

 A lease is the formal agreement that a renter has with their landlord.
 The lease determines what each person’s responsibilities are, the amount of money owed in rent, and other important details and protections for both the landlord and the tenant.
 As a tenant or a landlord in Florida, you have certain rights.

 Continue reading below for more information on your rights and protections.
 If you believe your rights as a tenant are being violated, contact CLSMF for legal advice.

 Due to the COVID-19 Pandemic, states and the federal government have expanded protections to tenants facing eviction and homeowners facing foreclosure.
 Tenants who are facing evictions based on non-payment of rent are currently being afforded additional protections than tenants that are facing evictions for reasons unrelated to payment of rent.
 Some local Circuits and Counties are offering broader protections to all tenants and occupants regardless of the grounds for removal.
 Follow this link for more details.

 You have the right to peacefully enjoy your rental property.
 The landlord must provide at least 12-hours’ written notice before entering your rental property for routine inspections or to complete repairs.
 The landlord may only inspect your rental property or complete repairs between 7:30 a.m. and 8:30 p.m.
 However, if an emergency exists, the landlord may enter your rental property without providing prior written notice.